barroit/barroit/Documentation/libkit/add-platform.rst

 You can place hooks anywhere.
 Just make sure builtins can see those hooks before calling them.

-In practice, I place hook implementations in ``linux/libkit.sh`` and source ``posix/libkit.sh``.
-This setup works on every Linux-based distribution.
-Same approach also works on macOS.
+In practice, people place hook implementations in ``linux/libkit.sh`` and source ``posix/libkit.sh``.
+This setup works on every Unix-like OS.